MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 6:23PM INF processed task email=alice1@email.com payload="{\"username\":\"alice1\"}" type=task:send_verify_email
 ```

-It's showing the email address here exactly as we specified in the request.
+It's showing the email address here, exactly as we specified in the request.
-The task is processed immediately because we didn't set any delay option,
+The task is processed immediately because we didn't set any delay option.
-but if you want we can easily do that with an `asynq` option.
+But if you want, we can easily do that with an `asynq` option.
 We can also
 change the `max_retry` parameter or send a task to a specific queue instead
 of the default one as well.